 The corrosion of concrete infrastructure is commonplace in brackish and salt water.
 Wharves, where steel is frequently utilized, is susceptible to a number of environmental factors, including:

-The Kwinana Desalination Plant in Western Australia represents a critical infrastructure project that ensures a sustainable water supply for the region.
-It is the largest plant of this type in the Southern Hemisphere with the capacity to output 50 billion litres of water
+The Kwinana Desalination Plant in Western Australia represents a critical infrastructure project that ensures a sustainable water supply for

 The world's largest GFRP rebar project was completed in 2022.
-Corrosion-resistant Glass Fiber-Reinforced Polymer Rebar was specified as the only rebar to be used in the 23km-long Jizan Flood
+Corrosion-resistant Glass Fiber-Reinforced Polymer Rebar was specified as

 The Old Youngs Bay Bridge across Youngs Bay in Astoria, Oregon is a cantilever bridge made up of two 75-foot leaves with a total span of 1,766 feet.